 Think of Patagonia, and what you probably think of first is the brand’s commitment to the environment.
 When you think of Nordstrom and its off-the-charts customer service, perhaps you remember the story of a customer returning a car tire (even though Nordstrom doesn’t sell tires), and the customer service person providing a refund to the customer.

 An association to a brand can be pretty much anything.
 You can be flexible in identifying brand associations and then working at communicating these to your audience.
 A brand association can be extremely powerful in creating a memorable brand for your organization, and should be invested in with care.

 Traditionally, marketers have thought of SEO as a vehicle to improve the visibility and Google rank of a brand-owned website to generate online traffic.
 However, SEO does more than just drive traffic to your site.
 So much more!

-As part of your overarching brand management practices, SEO helps you to increase brand awareness, improve brand perception, enhance the brand experience, improve brand reputation, and increase brand equity.
+As part of your overarching brand management practices, SEO helps you to increase brand awareness, improve brand perception and reputation, enhance the brand experience, and increase brand equity.

 SEO can help you to build your brand awareness.
 When you target top-of-the-funnel (ToFu) keywords in your keyword mix, you expand your reach exponentially.
 As a result, you get in front of those audience members not yet aware or thinking about your brand.

 Furthermore, when you own page one of the Google SERP through your website, blog, and third-party sites (byline articles, interviews, features, etc.), you present your brand as a credible player in the industry.